 Analyzing the Jerusalem legacy system, we found that one of the elements that dominate and influence Jerusalem's status quo is religion and, specifically, the three monotheistic religions that dominate the city's religious scene. Βy researching the issue of religions in a broader context, we found a direct link between religious beliefs and their national security impacts.

 The correlation between religious persecution and national security threats is not just a 21st-century phenomenon of post–Cold War dislocations but also is present over the past century.
 Including World War II, every major war the United States has fought over the past 70 years has been against an enemy that severely violated religious freedom.
-Such was the case with Nazi Germany, North Korea, North Vietnam, and Saddam Hussein's Iraq.
+Such was the case with Nazi Germany (persecution against the Jews), North Korea (persecution against the Christians), North Vietnam (persecution against Christians), and Saddam Hussein's Iraq (persecution against the Mesopotamian-Aramaic speaking Christians).
 This characterized other conflicts as well.
-The Cold War standoff with Soviet communism featured an opponent that engaged in systemic religious persecution.
 Numerous smaller-scale military interventions, such as Lebanon in 1983, Libya in 1986 and 2011, Somalia in 1993, Bosnia in 1995, and Kosovo in 1999, were also targeted against actors that embraced religious intolerance.

 The United States has struggled to find a framework to integrate religion into the post-September 11, 2001 (9/11) discussion of national security.
 Islam has been the central focus, with both the 9/11 terrorists and many of America's adversaries in overseas contingency operations sharing an Islamic heritage.
 The struggle to locate that framework has taken the United States down several roads since the turn of the millennium, none of which has been satisfactory.
 President George W. Bush viewed freedom as a universal value, with religious liberty as the preeminent characteristic of free, robust societies.
 He considered the post-9/11 conflict with the Taliban and al-Qaeda as a battle over freedom with this assumption.
 He believed that repressed Iraqis and Afghans would welcome the U.S. military as liberators bringing greater freedom, including freedom of religion.
 President Bush's beliefs were only partially validated.
 Part of the problem was the dissonance between a Western concept of freedom to choose and worship God against an Islamic idea to submit to God.
 Bush's construct of Religion as Freedom did not offer the optimal framework.
 Neither has President Barack Obama's Religion as Unity framework solved the problem.
 President Obama has asserted a universal value regarding religion-that all religions are united by a moral law to care for one's fellowman.
 Based on this assumption, President Obama has labeled radical Muslim terrorists as false Muslims and launched initiatives to honor Islam and resolve mutual misunderstandings through dialog with Muslim states(Shaw, 2011).